LogtalkDotOrg/logtalk3/examples/NOTES.md

 Some examples may redefine objects already loaded from other examples.
 It might be necessary to restart Logtalk after playing with some examples.

-Some of the examples have been adapted from public Prolog code or from Prolog text books and are copyrighted by the respective authors.
+Some examples have been adapted from public Prolog code or from Prolog text book and tutorials and are copyrighted by the respective authors.

 These are programming examples, meaning that you should study the source files to fully understand them.
 Note, however, that some examples main